anhtu293/parnet-tf2/README.md

 ## TODO:

-- [ ] Add training script on cifar and imagenet
+- [x] Add training script on cifar and imagenet with multigpu support.

 - [ ] Add evaluation code